State Requirements and Forms

 USPS Forms 3624 — Federal Nonprofit Mailing Permit.
 This permit qualifies your organization for lower rates on bulk mailings.
 Note that it will be worthwhile only if your organization expects to make regular mailings to more than 200 recipients.
 Forms are available at most big post offices or online at http://pe.usps.gov/cpim/ftp/pubs/Pub417/Pub417.pdf.

-IRS Form 1099-MISC – An organization must file an IRS 1099-MISC whenever it pays a person $600 or more in a fiscal year for: (1) rents; (2) royalties; (3) commissions, fees and other compensation (nonemployees only); (4) prizes and awards (nonemployees); and (5) other income.
+IRS Form 1099-MISC – An organization must file an IRS 1099-MISC whenever it pays a person $600 or more in a fiscal year for: (1) rents; (2) royalties; (3) commissions and fees; (4) prizes and awards (nonemployees); and (5) other income.
+If an organization pays a nonemployee more than $600 in a fiscal year, it must file an IRS Form 1099-NEC.

 Federal Payroll Tax Documents – A corporation with one or more employees must pay certain federal payroll taxes and make federal and state withholdings on employees’ wages.
 Among the necessary forms are the W-2/W-3 and the quarterly IRS Form 941.